THE POST-MENOPAUSAL PUDGE... AND WHAT TO DO ABOUT IT.

 But what about Bone Mineral Density?

-The weird thing is that ideal weight women are more at risk of low bone density than obese women, and that calorie restriction can negatively affect bone density in two ways: by not ingesting adequate calcium, and by diminished absorption ability.
+The weird thing is, that ideal weight women are more at risk of low bone density than obese women, and that calorie restriction can negatively affect bone density in two ways: by ingesting less than adequate calcium, and also by diminished absorption ability.

 What about protein?